Do You Really Know JavaScript’s ‘this’ Keyword?

 As per Kent C. Dodds’s recent tweet —

-is a problem for you, could it be possible to eliminate the complexity of this
+If this is a problem for you, could it be possible to eliminate the complexity of this ?

 In my opinion, yes.
 Switch to functional programming.
 Here’s my take on the very basic concepts of functional programming.